Skip to main content

 Ohm's Law

-Ohm's Law states that the current (I) flowing through a conductor between two points is directly proportional to the voltage (V) across the two points and inversely proportional to the resistance (R) of the conductor.
-This relationship is expressed as V = IR.
-Understanding Ohm's Law is essential for analyzing circuits, as it allows us to calculate the current and voltage in resistive components.
+Ohm's Law states that the current through a conductor between two points is directly proportional to the voltage across the two points, given by the formula V = IR.
+This fundamental principle is essential for calculating the current and voltage in the circuit, which are necessary to determine the power dissipation in each resistor.

 Recommended video: